lyubadd/cyclistic/README.md

 ### 1. Introduction

-Cyclistic is a **bike-share company operating in Chicago**.
-Since its creation in 2016, it has grown its fleet to **5,824 bicycles (classic and electric)** that are geotracked and locked into a **network of 692 stations across the city**.
+Cyclistic is a **bike-share company in Chicago**.
+Created in 2016, it has a fleet of **5,824 bicycles (classic and electric)** that are geotracked and locked into a **network of 692 stations across the city**.
 The bikes can be unlocked from any station and returned to any station anytime.
 The company sets itself apart by offering **alternative bikes for people with disabilities** and **riders who cannot use a standard two-wheeled bike**.

 Cyclistic’s **current marketing strategy** relies on building general awareness and appealing to **broad consumer segments**, including by offering **flexible pricing plans: single-ride passes, full-day passes, and annual memberships**.
-Customers who purchase **single-ride** or **full-day passes** are referred to as **casual riders**.
-Customers who purchase **annual memberships** are **Cyclistic members**.
+Customers who purchase **single-ride** or **full-day passes** are referred to as **casual riders**, and customers who purchase **annual memberships** - **Cyclistic members**.

 Cyclistic’s finance analysts have concluded that **annual members are much more profitable than casual riders**.
 Although the pricing flexibility helps Cyclistic attract more customers, **maximizing the number of annual members will be key to future growth**.
 Therefore, the company has decided to **design a new marketing strategy** to **convert casual riders into annual members**.

 ### 2. Business Task

-One of the three questions that will guide the design of the future marketing program is: **How do annual members and casual riders use Cyclistic bikes differently?**
+This case study's business question is: **How do annual members and casual riders use Cyclistic bikes differently?**

-This is the **business question to which this case study is dedicated**.
 The insights reached will inform the company’s strategy to convert casual riders into annual members.

-The **key stakeholder** in this project is the Cyclistic marketing team headed by Ms Moreno.
+The **key stakeholder** in this project is the Cyclistic marketing team.

-The **main metrics** this project will look at are:
+The **main metrics** this project looks at are:
 * **Ride length** for casual riders vs annual members
 * Preference for **classic or electric bikes** of casual riders vs annual members
 * Ridership **trends by month** for casual riders vs annual members